Tisa Chang: Early life

 Tisa Chang was born on April 5, 1941, in Chongqing, Republic of China.
 At the age of six, she and her family moved to New York City.
 Her father, a Taiwanese diplomat, was appointed as the Republic of China's consul general to the city in 1946.
-He moved back to China in 1957 to serve within the Ministry of Foreign Affairs.
+He moved back to Taiwan in 1957 to serve within the Ministry of Foreign Affairs.
 According to TV Times, "for 11 years, [Tisa] Chang was steeped in the subtleties and protocol of diplomacy.
 Her deep diplomatic connections extended as far as Ottawa, where the ambassador from the Republic of China, Liu Chieh, was a friend of her father's and she called the Canadian-based diplomat "uncle".
-Chang chose to stay in New York with her three siblings instead of returning with her father to China.
+Chang chose to stay in New York with her three siblings instead of going with her father to Taiwan.

 Chang became interested in theatre at a young age, and was taken by her mother to see operas and plays.
 She even performed her own rendition of Cinderella for her nanny in the family's kitchen when she was 10 years old.
 Her father was also interested in acting and performed in school plays when he was younger at Nankai University together with Zhou Enlai, who went on to become the leader of China.